 Water Always Flows To The Lowest Part Of A Surface Or Sub-surface

 We all know that water usually follows the route of the most minimal resistance until it cannot flow anymore.
 And since the basement is the lowest point of your home, it means it is the most popular destination for water.

-Water pooling in the basement after heavy rain is very common, but it can also pool due to leaking pipes in-between the walls of your home.
+Flooding in the basement after heavy rain is very common, but it can also pool due to leaking pipes in-between the walls of your home.

 For the simple fact that the basement is the most prone to water, it is vital to carry out regular moisture tests.

 The Basement Is One Of The Most Unvisited Areas In The Building

 Areas like your kitchen, bedroom, and living room receive a lot of human traffic daily, but the same cannot be said of your basement.

 Unless you use your basement as a workspace or living area, then chances are you only visit once in a few months.
 And for that reason, you will not be aware of what goes on down there with regards to water damage.

 This is why you need to conduct regular moisture tests in the basement, especially after a heavy storm or major leakage in the house.

 Doing so will spare you the inconvenience of having to spend more money than you need to by the way of structural repair and property replacement.